Association of the IceCube neutrinos with CAZ blazar light curves: Results and discussion

-To reliably estimate the fraction of astrophysical neutrinos emitted by blazars during major optical flares, here we run similar simulations to those of \citetalias{Kouch2025_WH2} while taking into account the seasonal gaps.
-We generate 4000 random blazars with a 30\% chance of being variable and a few tens of variable blazars simulated to be spatio-temporally associated with neutrinos.
-The exact number of simulated blazar-neutrino associations depends on the signalness of the neutrinos and varies from one simulation run to another.
-We then apply the spatio-temporal correlation analysis to the updated IceCat1+ neutrinos and these simulated blazars.
-We focus on the spatio-temporally counted, top-hat-weighted scenario, as used in the real tests of this study.
-We simulate the effect of the 55\% light curve gap fraction by randomly excluding 50\% of spatio-temporal associations from the $p$-value calculations.
-Next, we incrementally increase the fraction of blazar-flare-emitted cosmic neutrinos (i.e., those simulated to have been spatio-temporally associated with blazars) from 0\% to 20\%.
-These simulations are repeated 500 times.
+After each simulation run, we estimate the spatiotemporal correlation strength between the generated sample of blazars and the updated IceCat1+.
+We focus on the counted, top-hat-weighted scenario, as used in the real tests of this study.
+We simulate the effect of the 55\% light curve gap fraction by randomly excluding 50\% of spatiotemporal associations from the $p$-value calculations.
+Next, we repeat this while incrementally increasing the fraction of blazar-flare-emitted cosmic neutrinos from the updated IceCat1+ sample by 1\% from 0\% to 20\%.
+These simulations are repeated 500 times for each incremental fraction.
 We note that the Monte Carlo number for each of the 500 repetitions is $10^4$, meaning that the smallest obtainable $p$-value is 0.0001 (i.e., 3.9$\sigma$; similar to \citetalias{Kouch2025_WH2}).

-In Fig. \ref{fig_distr_blz_emitted_neut_frac}, we plot the correlation strength of the simulations in Gaussian $\sigma$ against the fraction of cosmic neutrinos emitted during major blazar flares in the optical band.
+In Fig. \ref{fig_distr_blz_emitted_neut_frac}, we plot the correlation strength of the simulations in Gaussian $\sigma$ against the fraction of the updated IceCat1+ cosmic neutrinos emitted during major blazar flares in the optical band.
 Notably, when this fraction is $\sim$20\%, the typical correlation strengths are $\sim$4$\sigma$, similar to those from \citetalias{Kouch2025_WH2}.
-This suggests that excluding even as much as 50\% of the spatio-temporal associations from the $p$-value calculations does not seem to affect the $p$-values by much.
-Therefore, while the presence of seasonal gaps can substantially reduce the total number of spatio-temporal associations, it only modestly weakens the overall spatio-temporal correlation strengths.
-Nevertheless, we caution that this conclusion may only be valid within the assumed 0\%--20\% fraction of cosmic neutrinos from blazar flares.
+This suggests that excluding even as much as 50\% of the spatiotemporal associations from the $p$-value calculations does not seem to affect the $p$-values by much.
+Therefore, while the presence of seasonal gaps can substantially reduce the total number of spatiotemporal associations, it only modestly weakens the overall spatiotemporal correlation strengths.
+Nevertheless, we caution that this conclusion may only be valid within the assumed 0\%--20\% fraction of the cosmic neutrinos from blazar flares.